Hebrew

 Moses Stuart 1824 Hebrew Grammar with a Copious Syntax and Praxis

-Moses Stuart 1850 A Commontary on the Book of Daniel.
+Moses Stuart 1850 A Commentary on the Book of Daniel.

 For those interested, here is A Discourse Delivered at the Funeral of Professor Moses Stuart